 Individual Coverage HRAs

-If your employer offers you an individual coverage HRA, you should visit the health insurance marketplace in your state to determine whether you are eligible for federal premium tax credits or cost-sharing help.
-At this time, HealthCare.gov is not able to automatically calculate this, so you likely will need to speak to a customer call center representative.
-You will need to provide information about the amount your employer is contributing to your HRA for self-only coverage.
-Note: Some employers may fund your HRA to help you buy a family plan, but for the marketplace to determine your eligibility for premium tax credits, you will need to know the amount the employer contributes just for self-only coverage.
+If your employer offers you an individual coverage HRA, you should visit the health insurance Marketplace in your state to determine whether you are eligible for federal premium tax credits or cost-sharing help.
+You can use the Individual Coverage HRA Affordability Tool on the HealthCare.gov website to determine which option, an HRA or subsidized Marketplace plan is right for you.
+You will need to provide information about the amount your employer is contributing to your HRA from the HRA notice your employer provided you.

-If your employer’s contributions to the HRA are small, so that your after-HRA premiums for the lowest cost silver-level marketplace plan available to you would exceed 9.61 percent of your household income, you may be eligible for premium tax credits through the marketplace.
-If you choose to purchase marketplace coverage with premium tax credits, you must opt out of the HRA.
-Accepting both the HRA and marketplace premium tax credits will subject you to additional tax liability.
+If your employer’s contributions to the HRA are small, so that your after-HRA premiums for the lowest cost silver-level Marketplace plan available to you would exceed 8.39 percent of your household income in 2024, you may be eligible for premium tax credits through the Marketplace.
+If you choose to purchase Marketplace coverage with premium tax credits, you must opt out of the HRA.
+Accepting both the HRA and Marketplace premium tax credits will subject you to additional tax liability.

 Excepted Benefit HRAs